Domestic abuse solicitors can provide you with legal advice on obtaining legal aid and applying for an injunction.

-Acknowledging that a family member is abusing you is one of the hardest steps you can take.
+Acknowledging that a partner, spouse or family member is abusing you is one of the hardest steps you can take.
 We know that you may be frightened, confused and anxious and asking for help can be difficult and daunting.

 Domestic abuse legal aid

 Legal aid is available if you are experiencing domestic abuse and are financially eligible.
-We will always assess your eligibility for legal aid, and help you to get the necessary information to enable us to apply for funding on your behalf.
+Our team of friendly family lawyers will always assess your eligibility for legal aid, and help you to get the necessary information to enable us to apply for funding on your behalf.

 How could David Gray solicitors help?

 Our award-winning team of Resolution Accredited Specialists will be on your side.
 We are here to advise you about the best way to protect yourself and any children, and to represent you in any urgent court applications that may be necessary.
-We will also advise you about related issues concerning property and finances.
+Our experienced domestic abuse solicitors will also advise you about related issues concerning property and finances.

 Applying for an injunction